Chicago Bicycle Accident Lawyer

 At Seidman Margulis & Fairman, LLP, we are proud to represent the rights and interests of bicyclists across Chicago and throughout the state who have been injured on Illinois streets.

-Whether you rely on your bicycle as an economical and environmentally responsible commuting choice, or you are an amateur rider enjoying a weekend ride, if you have been injured by someone else’s negligence or wrongdoing, contact our Chicago bicycle accident attorneys today.
+Whether you rely on your bicycle as an economical and environmentally responsible commuting choice, or you are an amateur rider enjoying a weekend ride, if you or a loved one has been injured by someone else’s negligence or wrongdoing, contact our Chicago bicycle accident attorneys today.

 Bicycle Accident Resources